davismwhaley/davismwhaley.github.io/projects/gwtc-ligo-powerbi/README.md

   - Events ordered chronologically on the x-axis with χ_eff on the y-axis (range –1 to +1).
   - Bubble size encodes chirp mass; color encodes catalog (O1/O2/O3/O4).
   - Shows that most observed mergers have χ_eff ≈ 0, with a few positively and negatively aligned outliers, consistent with current population studies.

-Additional pages experiment with SNR vs distance, catalog-based filtering, and basic slicers for exploring subsets of events.

 ## How to Use